 4.35 Everyone has a role to play in tackling climate change and in adapting to its impacts.
 Community based initiatives such as local car share schemes, village hall investments, biofuel utilisation, community emergency support and renewable energy part ownership will be supported by the Council.
-Neighbourhood plans may address the adaptation and mitigation of climate change at the community level as recognition that all neighbourhoods can contribute towards tackling climate change in a way which is appropriate to their local area.
+Neighbourhood plans will specifically be required to address the adaptation and mitigation of climate change at the community level as recognition that all neighbourhoods have a duty to contribute towards tackling climate change in a way which is appropriate to their local area.